 The Dreaded Down Payment

-FHA’s down payment is lower Compare to a conventional fixed-rate loan’s down payment.
+FHA’s down payment is lower compared to a conventional fixed-rate loan’s down payment.
 Credit requirements for FHA are also lower than other mortgage loans.

 More Than Just a Number